tastejs/PropertyCross/specification/README.md

 ##General notes

 * All versions of the application should be fixed to a portrait orientation.
-* A back button should not be displayed on Android or Windows Phone devices
 * Caching should be employed in order to reduce network usage when scrolling the list of search results.